-Among-year differences in total and direct phenotypic linear selection on flowering time were evaluated using phenotypic selection models including also the interaction between standardized first flowering date and year.
+Among-year differences in total and direct phenotypic linear selection on flowering time were evaluated using models including also the interaction between standardized FFD and year.
 The main effect of year was not included as fitness was relativized within years prior to analysis.
 Plant individual was included as a random effect.
-In this analysis, we examined only variation in linear selection because non-linear selection was only significant in very few years (see Results).
+In this analysis, we considered only variation in linear selection because non-linear selection was only significant in very few years (see Results).

-To examine if variation in total phenotypic selection among years was related to climatic conditions during spring, we performed phenotypic selection models including the interactions between standardized FFD and climatic variables.
+To examine if variation in total phenotypic selection among years was related to climatic conditions during spring, we ran models including standardized FFD and the interactions between FFD and the 12 climatic variables.
 The main effects of climatic variables on fitness were not included as fitness was relativized within years prior to analysis.
 Plant individual was included as a random effect.
-For the effects of climatic variables, we performed model selection and model averaging as explained above, using the interactions between standardized first flowering date and each of the 12 climatic variables.
+For the effects of interactions with climatic variables, we performed model selection and model averaging as explained above.
 Interaction terms that had a significant effect in the averaged model (based on z, the Wald test statistic of the effect, see Table S5) were then used to perform an analysis of deviance using the Wald Chi-square test.
-We used analogous models to examine among-year variation in both total phenotypic selection and direct selection, but the latter included also the standardized number of flowers.
+We used analogous models to examine among-year variation in both total and direct selection, the latter including also the standardized number of flowers.

-To assess how much of the among-year variation in total and direct selection was explained by climate, we carried out regressions of the phenotypic selection coefficients (i.e. differentials and gradients) against climatic variables, taking into consideration uncertainty in the estimates (i.e. standard errors).
-We used only the climatic variables whose interactions with standardized first flowering date were significant in the phenotypic selection models (see above).
-Using the R package MCMCglmm (Hadfield 2010) and the method described in (Hunter et al. 2018), we calculated the posterior distribution of the variance in selection associated with the climatic variables and applied equation 12 in (Hunter et al. 2018) to calculate the proportion of the total variation in selection attributed to the climatic component of the model (as the mean of the posterior distribution).
+To assess how much of the among-year variation in total and direct selection was explained by climate, we carried out regressions of the selection coefficients (i.e. differentials and gradients) on the climatic variables whose interactions with standardized first flowering date were significant in the selection models, accounting for uncertainty in the estimates (i.e. standard errors).
+Using the R package MCMCglmm (Hadfield 2010) and the method described by Hunter et al. (2018), we calculated the posterior distribution of the variance in selection associated with the climatic variables and applied equation 12 in Hunter et al. (2018) to calculate the proportion of the total variation in selection attributed to the climatic component of the model (as the mean of the posterior distribution).

 All statistical analyses were carried out in R version 3.5.1 (R Core Team 2018).